 - Put hands in the 9 and 3 o’clock position: This hand position gives you the best possible control, if you have to maneuver to avoid a collision.

 - Make sure your car is properly maintained: Old tires, worn out brakes, and other issues can be a recipe for disaster.
 You need to keep your car in good shape to lower your risk of an accident.

 - Watch the drivers around you.
 It is often the other driver you have to worry about.
 Always be aware of your surroundings so that you can react to any potential danger.

 - Know what your car can handle: You should be familiar with how long it takes to stop, the grip of your tires, and even how your vehicle handles corners.
 Knowing the details of your vehicle can do wonders for your safety.

 If you’ve been injured by a careless driver, you might be able to take legal action.
-To learn about your rights to compensation, contact an experienced car accident attorney at the Law Offices of Van Dorn, Curtiss & Rousseau by calling (866) 933-6115 today for your free consultation.
-We represent accident victims in New Hampshire and Vermont, including Concord, Manchester, and Nashua.
+To learn about your rights to compensation, contact an experienced New Hampshire car accident attorney at Van Dorn, Curtiss & Rousseau, PLLC by calling (603) 556-4148 today for your free consultation.